 Biking: Whether you like cruising along wide paths with other cyclists or soaring down the side of a mountain on a single-track, Tahoe South is crossed with an extensive network of on and off road bicycle trails.
 You can view the Lake Tahoe Bike Trail Map before arriving to better plan your adventure and check out more staff favorites on the My Tahoe mountain biking page.

 Hit the beach: In Lake Tahoe there’s no shortage of hidden coves and large public beaches nearby.
 Soak in the rays as you take in the panoramic views of the towering mountain peaks that surround the lake.
 Don’t forget the sunscreen and ice cold beverages to cool off or let us pack a picnic lunch for your day.
-Resort guests also receive a free parking pass to Round Hill Pines beach during their stay — one of our favorites.

 Water adventure: Find that tranquil peace while paddling a kayak, discover your balance on a stand up paddleboard or skim the waves behind a ski boat or Jet Ski.
 There are several places around South Shore Lake Tahoe to find your ideal water craft for summer fun.

 Catch a big fish: Lake Tahoe has its share of sizable fish including the mackinaw lake trout that can be found shore side or by charter boat.
 These deep lake fish can weigh more than 30 pounds and are quite a thrill to catch.
 There are a number of charter outfits around South Lake Tahoe that offer mackinaw fishing packages.
 Guides are known for taking their passengers out to the sweetest spots, where guests can catch the big ones.
 If fly fishing is your game go to the My Tahoe fly fishing page for some ideas.